 In other words, make the same mistake twice, and you’ve only got yourself to blame.

-In 15th century English, being warned that “your hayre grows through your hood” meant that you were on the road to ruin.
+In 15th-century English, being warned that “your hayre grows through your hood” meant you were on the road to ruin.
 The image here is clearly of someone so destitute and desperate for cash that they can’t afford to repair or replace their coat, even now that their hood has begun to wear through.

 In other words, there will always be someone, somewhere, who profits from or delights in a disaster, no matter how bad it may appear be.

-The Elizabethan poet Michael Drayton used this 16th century proverb as the basis of a sonnet first published in 1602, in which he argued back and forth with Love using a series of contradictory sayings and expressions.
+The poet Michael Drayton used this 16th-century proverb as the basis of a sonnet first published in 1602, in which he argued back and forth with Love using a series of contradictory sayings and expressions.
 The idea here is that any job or task, no matter how exhausting or unpleasant, becomes effortless when it is done for someone you love.